O313mz/O313mz/README.md

 ### A Passionate Developer
-- 🔭 I’m currently working on Android developement
 - I  know some thing about C,C++,JAVA
-- 🌱 I’m currently learning java
-- 👯 I’m looking to collaborate on youtube
-- 🤔 I’m looking for help with velocity x documentation
 - 💬 Ask me about tech related stuff
-- 📫 How to reach me:on twitter @almujeeb64288826
+- 📫 How to reach me on Discord @mujeeb#6164
-- 😄 Pronouns:you, yours..
 - ⚡ Fun fact:rideing car and bikes